 9. GIAC Security Essentials

 The GIAC Security Essentials Certification (GSEC) from the Global Information Assurance Certification (GIAC) shows that an individual's information security knowledge goes beyond basic concepts and terminology.
 This certificate verifies that you have skills in cryptology, active defence, incident handling, and securing networks.
 The GSEC is for professionals who may be considering working in a hands-on security role.
 The GSEC provides you with training through on-demand or live training sessions.
 After you've received it, the certification requires renewal every four years.

 10. GIAC Penetration Tester

 The GIAC provides the GIAC Penetration Tester (GPEN) certification to validate an individual's ability to conduct a proper penetration test using best practice methodologies and techniques.
 This certification is typically a requirement for professionals whose responsibilities involve target networks and finding security vulnerabilities.
 There are no training requirements to take the certification exam, but GIAC does provide you with exam prep resources.
 When renewing the certification, the GIAC requires you to take the current version of the exam at that time.

 Please note that none of the companies, institutions or organizations mentioned in this article are affiliated with Indeed.

 Explore more articles

-- What Is the P/B Ratio?
-(With Formula and Example)
+- What Is Ad Copy?
+(With Types and Helpful Examples)

-- 14 Steps to Creating Interactive Presentations (With Benefits)
+- Steps to Finding Purpose in Work (With Tips and Benefits)